SolarArbiter/SolarArbiter.github.io/documentation/dashboard/working_with_data.md

       is only required when calculating the [forecast skill](/metrics/#s) metric, and are not applicable for event forecasts.
     - Choose how to define uncertainty.
-You may choose to ignore uncertainty, use the uncertainty value defined for the observation or provide your own value.
+You may choose to ignore uncertainty, use the uncertainty value defined in the observation metadata, or provide your own value.
 The default option is to ignore uncertainty.
 Uncertainty cannot be defined for event forecasts.
     - Click the **Add Forecast, Observation pair**.